cityjson/extensions/README.md

 6. **Create a pull request** to the main repository with a clear description of your Extension

-### Extension Schema Template
+## Extension schema template

-Here's a minimal example for a Lamppost Extension:
+Here's a minimal example for a (hypothetical) Lamppost Extension:

 ```json
 {